All events are free.

 See more community events (and add your own) at www.cityofpasadena.net/calendar.

-The agendas, including downloadable reports, are available at www.cityofpasadena.net/councilagendas/council_agenda.asp.
+The full agenda, complete with downloadable reports, is available at www.cityofpasadena.net/councilagendas/council_agenda.asp.

 The meeting will be televised live on KPAS (channel 3 on the Charter Communications system and channel 99 on AT&T U-Verse) and via streaming video at www.cityofpasadena.net/publicaffairs (click on the KPAS icon).